 Consumers, industry and government all have an important role to play in enhancing food labelling in Canada.
-Through participation in this initiative, we will work together to develop a more modern and innovative food labelling system that benefits us all.
+Through participation in this initiative, we are working together to develop a more modern and innovative food labelling system that benefits us all.

 Will the initiative affect day-to-day business related to food labels?